mlesnoff/Jchemo.jl/README.md

 # <span style="color:green"> **About** </span>

 **Jchemo** was built initially around **partial least squares regression (PLSR) and discrimination (PLSDA) methods** and their non-linear extensions, in particular locally weighted PLS models (**kNN-LWPLS-R** & **-DA**; e.g. https://doi.org/10.1002/cem.3209).
-Then, the package has been expanded with many other methods of [dimension reduction, regression, discrimination, and signal (e.g. spectra) preprocessing](https://mlesnoff.github.io/Jchemo.jl/dev/domains/).
+The package has then been expanded with many other methods of [dimension reduction, regression, discrimination, and signal (e.g. spectra) preprocessing](https://mlesnoff.github.io/Jchemo.jl/dev/domains/).

 Why the name **Jchemo**?
 Since it is oriented towards **chemometrics**, in brief the use of biometrics for chemistry data.
 But most of the provided methods are generic and can be applied to other types of data.